 1. These Bylaws represent the rules of governance for the Commission for Persons Who Are Deaf, Hard of Hearing or Speech Impaired.
 They should be reviewed at least every three years to ensure applicability of guidance.
 When any changes to the by-law occur, they must be presented at the next regularly scheduled meeting, with changes approved by a simple majority of the voting members, with the current date of approval noted as a footer.

 Article XI: Ethics

-1. All Commission members agree to follow and practice ethical practices as outline in NAC 281A.
+1. All Commission members agree to follow and practice ethical practices as outline in NAC 281A (NAC: CHAPTER 281A - ETHICS IN GOVERNMENT (state.nv.us)).